CultOfTheBolb/nix-dots/README.md

 ---

-Now you can use `os` in your terminal your config or `osu` to update it.
+Now you can use `os` in your terminal to rebuild your config or `osu` to update it.